Gerhard Delling

 Gerhard Delling (born 21 April 1959) is a German television presenter and sports journalist.

 Life

 Delling was born in Rendsburg.
 From 1980 to 1985 he studied at University of Kiel.
 He worked since 1987 as a journalist for German broadcaster ARD.
 As a sport reporter he worked for ARD at football sport events.
 He wrote several books on German football.
-From 2011 to 2014 he was chief moderator of the German television programme Wochenspiegel.
+From 2011 to 2014 he was main presenter of the German television programme Wochenspiegel.